What's new on Zend framework 2

 - Views: they give the interface for the user and application interaction reading the Models data;

-- Events: they join the different componets securely.
+- Events: they join the different components securely.

-Zend Framework 2 uses 100% object-oriented code and utilises most of the new features of PHP 5.3, namely namespaces, late static binding, lambda functions and closures.
-It's on github and you can download the Skeleton Application as an example.
+Zend Framework 2 uses 100% object-oriented code and utilizes most of the new features of PHP 5.3, namely namespaces, late static binding, lambda functions, and closures.
+It's on GitHub and you can download the Skeleton Application as an example.
 Inversion of Control is used on Dependency Injection.